oinam/stories/_posts/2011/2011-06-23-night-terror.md

+---
+layout: post
-# A Toddler’s Night Terror
+title: A Toddler’s Night Terror
+image: '/assets/photo/photo-placeholder.jpg'
+tags: [school]
+tags_color: '#618770'
+---

 Laaija is a sound sleeper and she can sleep very well even under very noisy environment.
 If she’s sleeping, she’s sleeping.
 However, once in a while, she would wake up and demand some of the most bizarre and weird demands.
 She would wail and cry, asking me to take her to down to the play-park, that her toys are being taken away, she do not love that person.
 We believed that she had nightmares and that woke her up.